The New Zealand Curriculum Te Marautanga o Aotearoa

 There is a focus on the foundation skills of reading, writing and mathematics in the primary school years as students progress through the levels of the curriculum in order to achieve NCEA Level 2 at secondary school.

-There are eight learning areas in the New Zealand Curriculum:
+There are nine learning areas in the New Zealand Curriculum:

 - The Arts